ethereum/ethereum-org-website/src/content/developers/tutorials/uniswap-v2-annotated-code/index.md

     mapping(address => uint) public nonces;
 ```

-It is not feasible for a recipient to fake a digit signature.
+It is not feasible for a recipient to fake a digital signature.
 However, it is trivial to send the same transaction twice
 (this is a form of [replay attack](https://en.wikipedia.org/wiki/Replay_attack)).
 To prevent this, we use
 a [nonce](https://en.wikipedia.org/wiki/Cryptographic_nonce).
-If the nonce of a new `Permit` is not higher than the last
+If the nonce of a new `Permit` is not one more than the last one
-nonce used, we assume it is invalid.
+used, we assume it is invalid.

 ```solidity
     constructor() public {